paulfhardy/leaflet-challenge/README.md

 ## Please note:

+#### Run Instructions:

+1) Clone the repository to your local system.
+2) Place a config.js file that contains the line: const API_KEY =  "A valid api access token from mapbox.com"
+3) Open index.html in Live Server to see the results of earthquake activity for the past week.

 #### 1. Map:  All step 1 map requirements have been met including:

 * The Tile layer (light-V10) loads without error.